Friday, May 08, 2015

-Every novel has structure, whether you outline it or pants it, and stories have followed a basic structure since people started telling them.
+Every novel has structure, whether you outline it or pants it.
+Stories have followed a basic "beginning-middle-ending" structure since people started telling them.
 It’s familiar and comfortable for readers, and helps them lose themselves in the tale.

-Structure is also a valuable tool for any writer.
-It helps us write, keeps our stories tight, and provides a framework for us to express ourselves.
-However…
+Story structure is a valuable tool that helps us write, keeps our stories tight, and provides a framework for us to express ourselves.
+It's how people tell stories, and we see it everywhere—including jokes.

 Structure doesn't mean fitting your story into predetermined little boxes.

-It's not an outline per se, and it doesn't require you to know everything about your story before you write it.
-Structure can be as simple as the beginning, the middle, and the ending.
-This is storytelling at its most basic—it starts with the introduction of a problem, character overcomes obstacles to resolve that problem, character resolves the problem.
+Structure isn't the same as an outline, and it doesn't require you to know everything about your story before you write your first draft.
+It's storytelling at its most basic—it starts with the introduction of a problem, character overcomes obstacles to resolve that problem, character resolves the problem.
 That’s structure.
-Which is why…

-Structure is especially helpful for those just starting their first novels.
+Which is why structure is especially helpful for those just starting their first novel.

-Writing a novel can be hard.
-It’s a lot of pieces that all have to line up perfectly to work.
-Get something out of alignment and the entire story can fall apart.
-Structure can help keep that story in alignment because it gives you a proven format for solid storytelling and provides a framework to work with.
+Writing a novel can be hard, even when the writing is going well.
+It’s weaving together a lot of pieces that all have to line up perfectly to work.
+If you get something out of alignment, the entire story can fall apart.
+Structure helps keep that story in alignment because it gives you a proven framework to work with.

-I can't tell you how many rambling, bloated novels I wrote before I started following a solid structure.
+I can't tell you how many rambling, bloated novels I wrote before I started using a solid structure.
 It helped me fine tune my plots and direct my creativity instead of letting it flow in all directions.
-My stories got better because I had plot targets to aim for.
+My stories got better because I had plot turning points to aim for.

 Use structure to set the boundaries of your novel.